-Midwest Academy employs Standards-Based Grading, which is based on student mastery of the class material.
+Midwest Academy employs Standards-Based Grading, which is based on student mastery of the course material.
 This reflects the Midwest Academy mission to make student learning, and in turn grading, more meaningful.

 In Standards-Based Grading, students receive a numerical score of 0-4 for each standard, which represents an objective, that an assignment or assessment covers.
 Most assignments and assessments include multiple standards.
 The teacher provides the measurement standards students need to achieve for each score in a rubric prior to each assignment.